Particular/docs.particular.net/Content/NServiceBus/nservicebus-message-mutators-sample.md

 ValidationMessageMutator implements the two interface methods: outgoing and incoming.
 As can be seen in the code, both incoming and outgoing mutaturs have the exact same code in them.
 The mutation is symmetrical.

-Both call a private static method called ValidateDataAnnotations.
+Both call a private static method called `ValidateDataAnnotations`.

 This means that both the outgoing message and incoming message will be validated.
 The mutator is working on all incoming/outgoing message types.